veksh/ovfconf/README.md

 # Mode of operation and affected files

 Script is itended to be run at system startup to re-configure freshly deployed image or clone.
-After getting data on OVF environment and some performing some sanity checks, it looks for hostname change (and does nothing if name is not changed).
-New hostname and IP address are set in interface configurtion, hosts file, hostname config file and in some other configs (sshd, nrpe, passwd and syslog-ng if present), ssh host keys are erased (to be automatically generated again) and so clone is fully configured at the end of boot process.
+After getting data from OVF environment it checks for hostname and IP address change.
+If changed, new IP address and host name are set in
+- interface configuration file
+- hosts file
+- hostname config file
+- "root" user description in `/etc/passwd`
+- some application configs (sshd, nrpe, syslog-ng)

-Other optionally configurable parameters include:
+Other optionally configurable vApp parameters include:
 - gateway address
 - DNS domain
 - DNS servers
 - NTP servers (ntpd and chrony are supported)
 - remote syslog server address (syslog-ng and rsyslogd are supported)
 - smarthost SMTP server address (for postfix)

+Finally, ssh host keys are erased (to be automatically regenerated for new host) and so clone is fully configured at the end of boot process.

 Script is tested on Suse Linux Enterprise 11.x and CentOS 7.1 (and will refuse to run elsewhere) under VMWare ESXi 5.5 hypervisor.
 Changes to adapt it to other platforms will